cade-vs/perl-web-reactor/README.md

     _P   -- page session
     _R   -- referer (caller) page session

+Usually those names should not be directly used or visible inside actions code.
 More details about how those params are used can be found below.

 # USER SESSIONS